Garcila/blog/posts/question_mark.md

 It is very useful as you may want to have falsy values, as part of your code, but want to avoid null or undefined ones.

-One good case for this behaviour is when getting a response from an API, it may wanted to have falsy values, but you'll rather have defaults applied if the information returned contains null or undefined.

 ## Examples

 Lets used the ?? operator in different scenarios